-Have you been planning to have custom made fire pits in your backyard?
-Well, you came to the right place because here at Ferrum, we custom build outdoor fireplaces, outdoor steel fire pits, and fire pit ember screens.
+Have you been envisioning the cozy glow of custom made fire pits in your backyard?
+You're in the perfect place!
+At Ferrum, we specialize in crafting outdoor fireplaces, steel fire pits, and fire pit ember screens tailored to your desires.

 1. Create a budget and take into consideration the costs.

 The first step in any home improvement project, including installing a custom made fire pit, is determining how much money you want to spend on the job.
 The cost will vary depending on a variety of factors.
 The materials that you use to construct the fire pit, such as brick, stone, or a high-end stone such as granite, will have an impact on the cost.
 Firepit bowls, as well as pre-assembled kits, will be an additional expense.
 Wood-powered kits cost far less than gas-powered models.